Best sellers

 Betony - Wood Betony - Betonica officinalis

-Betony (Betonica officinalis, synonym: Stachys officinalis) is a herbaceous plant from the Lamiaceae family.
-In the Netherlands and Belgium, the species is on the Red List of plants, where it is classified as very rare and has declined sharply in numbers.
-In addition to its natural occurrence, betony is also often cultivated as an ornamental plant.
+Betony, also known as feverwort (Betonica officinalis, synonym Stachys officinalis), is a herbaceous plant in the Lamiaceae family.
+In the Netherlands and Belgium, the species is listed on the Red List of Plants and is classified as very rare, with a sharply declining population.
+In addition to its natural habitat, betony is also frequently cultivated as an ornamental.

-The plant reaches a height of 30–90 cm and blooms from June to August with purple-red flowers, although white varieties sometimes occur.
-The flowers are in dense, spike-shaped false inflorescences.
-Most leaves form a basal rosette: the lower leaves have long petioles, while the upper leaves have short petioles.
-All leaves have a reticulate venation.
-The stem is unbranched, square in shape and covered with short hairs.
+The plant reaches a height of approximately 30 to 90 centimeters and blooms from June to August.
+The flowers are usually purplish-red, although white varieties also occur.
+They are clustered in dense, spike-shaped, pseudo-inflorescences.
+Most leaves form a basal rosette; the lower leaves have long petioles, while the upper leaves have short petioles.
+All leaves have distinctly reticulate venation.

 €3.20